 - Lines may occur at “sit-down” venues such as the Buskirk-Chumley Theater or church venues, where door monitors ensure that audience members enter and exit only at the breaks between songs.

-- Sound and energy levels vary from venue to venue, and from artist to artist.
+Sound and energy levels vary from venue to venue, and from artist to artist.
 Music is amplified 99% of the time, even if artists are playing acoustic instruments such as guitar, violin, kora, mbira, etc. Quieter music is scheduled for churches.
-Expect loud music at the outdoor tents, where there are bigger crowds, movement, audience noise, and dancing.
+Expect louder music at the outdoor tents, where there are bigger crowds, movement, audience noise, and dancing.

 - Performers and schedules may change at the last minute.
 Check this website or subscribe to our RSS feed for current information.

 The annual Lotus World Music and Arts Festival is produced by the non-profit Lotus Education and Arts Foundation.
 Each year, the Festival is made possible by generous sponsors from across our community.

 Lotus is a 501(c)3 organization.
 In addition to the festival, it annually offers concerts, arts events, community workshops, and Lotus Blossoms, an educational outreach program that has reached more than 100,000 elementary students since 2001.
 Every Lotus event supports our mission: